IlyessAgg/IlyessAgg.github.io/README.md

     <p><i>TSNE Visualization of corpus</i></p>
 </div>

 My approach focused on the environmental questions.
-I also used N_Grams and LDA to pick up the subjects that came up most often in the answers.
+I used N_Grams and LDA to pick up the subjects that came up most often in the answers.
 The results were issues like overconsumption, greenhouse gas emissions, extinction of species, fossil/nuclear energy, etc. Finally, I looked at whether those subjects emerged in the summary of Emmanuel Macron's appearance in the ***Grand Débat*** emission.

 ------